oakesjessica/quotes_api/README.md

 # quotes_api

+##Purpose
-A backend API to practice building an API and continue my REST skills
+A backend API to practice building an API and continue my REST skills.
+I want to learn how to build an API with authorization, refresh tokens and the lot.